Behavioural Atlas

 Overview

-Behavioural Atlas is a structural mapping project.
-Rather than treating biases as isolated ideas, the aim was to build a relational architecture that connects foundational cognitive mechanisms to observable behavioural phenomena.
+Behavioural Atlas is a structural mapping project which meant, rather than treating biases as isolated ideas, building a relational architecture that connects foundational cognitive mechanisms to observable behavioural phenomena.

-The project became an exercise in systems design.
-I designed a hierarchical structure: core cognitive domains → mechanistic processes → behavioural outputs (biases, laws, fallacies).
-Every node exists within a formal structure, not as a standalone definition.
+The project became an exercise in systems design where a hierarchical structure of core cognitive domains maps to mechanistic processes which in turn maps to behavioural outputs (biases, laws, fallacies).

 Relational architecture

-Adding a new mechanism under a core automatically generates its relational links, colour state, and physics behaviour.
-The architecture was designed from the beginning to scale.
+The architecture was designed from the beginning to scale, for example, adding a new mechanism under a core automatically generates its relational links, colour state, and physics behaviour.

 Behavioural Atlas core node structure